bearishtrader/mcxnowapi/README.md

 ==================

 This library provides some method to access at the fuctionnality of mcXnow.com crypto exchange market.
-You can develop your one application based on this Api with Python 2.7 (bot, gui,...).
+You can develop your one application based on this Api with Python 3.2 (bot, gui,...).

 Installation:
 -----------

-    just the cmd :      python setup.py install
+    just the cmd :      python3 setup.py install

 Module needed :
 --------------